- How do I hire a Game Master in Copenhagen?

 - Do you provide the dice, books, and character sheets?

 - Everything is included.
-I bring the rules, the story, the maps, the dice, and pre-made characters if you'd rather jump straight in · or I'll help you build your own.
+I bring the rules, the story, the maps, the dice, and pre-made characters if you'd rather jump straight in, or I'll help you build your own.
 You just need to show up; for online games, all you need is a webcam and an internet connection.

 - Can you host a one-shot for a birthday or private party?

-- Absolutely.
+- Yes, please!
 Birthdays, stag and hen dos, or any get-together make a great occasion for a self-contained adventure built around the group.
 I'll theme the story to suit the event and the players, whether they're total beginners or seasoned adventurers, and keep it kid-friendly or adult depending on what you want.

 - What's the difference between a one-shot and a campaign?